Shumin326/LSH/README.md

 # Nearest-Neighbor-for-Amazon-Reivews

-This is a course project for ESE 545 data mining at University of Pennsylvania.
+This is a course homework project for ESE 545 data mining at University of Pennsylvania.

 - The goal is to find the nearest neighbors (Jaccard distance&lt;0.2) for 150K+ Amazon reviews as efficient as possible.
 And dump all the similar reviews into a csv file.